railsuser2014/openobject-doc-book-en/source/features/calendar.rst

 *Key-points:*

-* Multi-users
+* Multi-users, company, group
-* Important search-filtering
+* Powerfull search and filter options
 * Validation system included

 *Integration benefits:*

-* Completely integrated to most of modules
+* All management objects can be viewed as a calendar
 * Linked to all hierarchical company system (overall company, departement, users, ...)

 Screenshot: one calendar